 - Rinse thoroughly with an anti-gingivitis, alcohol-free mouthwash.
 You can pick up a mouthwash that fits this description at your local pharmacy.
 Ask the pharmacist if you're unsure what you're looking for.

 - See your dentist every 6 months and let them know of any changes, soreness, or sensitivity.
 Nothing is more effective than regular checkups with a professional when it comes to ensuring good oral health.
-Your dentist will not only provide a cleaning but also fully investigate to make sure your mouth is not currently afflicted by any manner of oral diseases - including gingivitis and periodontitis.
+Your dentist will not only provide a cleaning but also fully investigate to check if your mouth is not currently afflicted by any manner of oral diseases - including gingivitis and periodontitis.

 Your dentist is a critical ally in the daily battle against gum disease and other oral health issues, like a load-bearing pillar holding up a temple called "improving your oral hygiene".
 So, regular professional cleanings are important.
 He or she can also provide tips on proper oral hygiene, brushing, and flossing techniques to reach the more challenging spots in your mouth.